This post may contain affiliate links. Read our disclaimer.

 I'm so, so excited to share this zucchini noodle breakfast bowl recipe with you!
 It's quick, easy and whole30 compliant, meaning it's gluten free, dairy free and sugar free but still SO delicious I promise.
 Sweet potatoes are one of my favorite foods, and I love pairing them with avocado and eggs.
 Certainly plain avocados are delicious, but this garlic avocado cream sauce is even better!

-When I first bought my spiralizer, I remember thinking that I wasn’t quite sure what to make.
+When I first bought my spiralizer, I remember thinking that I wasn't quite sure what to make.
 Part of me felt like the possibilities were endless, while the other part of me felt limited.
 Luckily I got over that pretty quickly and decided to start with the easiest vegetable: zucchini.
-Here’s the spiralizer I own, in case you’re in the market!

-ZUCCHINI NOODLE BREAKFAST BOWL
+WHY I LOVE THIS ZUCCHINI NOODLE BREAKFAST BOWL

 The base of the recipe is pretty simple, but the key is the garlic avocado sauce.
 Originally I to use my favorite kale pesto, but ultimately decided against it and I'm glad I did.